-As of February 1, 2019, we held a worldwide portfolio of 16,541 patents and had an additional 9,310 patent applications pending.
-Of those intellectual property rights, VMware, Inc. owned 2,928 patents and had an additional 2,879 patent applications pending.
+As of January 31, 2020, we held a worldwide portfolio of 19,002 patents and had an additional 10,025 patent applications pending.
+Of those intellectual property rights, VMware, Inc. held 4,140 patents and had an additional 3,095 patent applications pending.
 We also hold licenses to use numerous third-party patents.
 To replace expiring patents, we obtain new patents through our ongoing research and development activities.
-The inventions claimed in our patents and patent applications cover aspects of our current and possible future computer system products, manufacturing processes, and related technologies.
-Our product, business method, and manufacturing process patents may establish barriers to entry in many product lines.
+The inventions claimed in our patents and patent applications cover aspects of our current and possible future computer system and software products, manufacturing processes, and related technologies.
+Our product and process patents may establish barriers to entry.
 Although we use our patented inventions and also license them to others, we are not substantially dependent on any single patent or group of related patents.
 We have entered into a variety of intellectual property licensing and cross-licensing agreements and software licensing agreements with other companies.
 We anticipate that our worldwide patent portfolio will continue to be of value in negotiating intellectual property rights with others in the industry.

-We have obtained U.S. federal trademark registration for the Dell word mark and logo mark and the VMware word and logo mark.
+We have obtained U.S. federal trademark registration for Dell Technologies, Dell word mark and logo mark, and the VMware word and logo mark.
 We have pending applications to register Dell EMC word marks.
-As of February 1, 2019, we owned registrations for approximately 305 of our other trademarks in the United States and had pending applications for registration of approximately 100 other trademarks.
+As of January 31, 2020, we owned registrations for approximately 314 of our other trademarks in the United States and had pending applications for registration of approximately 75 other trademarks.
 We believe that Dell Technologies, DELL, Dell EMC, VMware, Alienware, RSA Security, Secureworks, Pivotal, and Virtustream word marks and logo marks in the United States are material to our operations.
-As of February 1, 2019, we also had applied for, or obtained registration of, the DELL word mark and several other marks in approximately 186 other countries.
+As of January 31, 2020, we also had applied for, or obtained registration of, the DELL word mark and several other marks in approximately 186 other countries.

 Product backlog represents the value of unfulfilled manufacturing orders.
 Our business model generally gives us the ability to optimize product backlog at any point in time, for example, expediting shipping or prioritizing customer orders toward products that have shorter lead times.
 Because product backlog at any point in time may not result in the generation of any predictable amount of net revenue in any subsequent period, we do not believe product backlog to be a meaningful indicator of future net revenue.
 Product backlog is included as a component of remaining performance obligation to the extent we determine that the manufacturing orders are non-cancelable.

-As of February 1, 2019, we had approximately 157,000 total full-time employees, approximately 24,000 of whom were employees of VMware, Inc. In comparison, as of February 2, 2018, we had approximately 145,000 total full-time employees, approximately 22,000 of whom were employees of VMware, Inc. As of February 1, 2019, approximately 37% of our full-time employees were located in the United States and approximately 63% were located in other countries.
+As of January 31, 2020, we had approximately 165,000 total full-time employees, approximately 31,000 of whom were employees of VMware, Inc. In comparison, as of February 1, 2019, we had approximately 157,000 total full-time employees, approximately 24,000 of whom were employees of VMware, Inc. As of January 31, 2020, approximately 37% of our full-time employees were located in the United States and approximately 63% were located in other countries.

 We are a holding company that conducts our operations through subsidiaries.